Exposing Cross-Platform Coordinated Inauthentic Activity in the Run-Up to the 2024 U.S. Election: Results

-\textbf{$\mathbb{X}$/Twitter:} On Twitter, we identified 221 coordinated users.
+\textbf{$\mathbb{X}$/Twitter:} On $\mathbb{X}$/Twitter, we identified 221 coordinated users.
 Figure~\ref{fig:twitter-topic-analysis} displays the top 10 topics shared by these coordinated accounts, all of which pertain to social, economic, or political issues.
-The most prevalent topic — and one that diverges significantly from those shared by the organic group — focuses on the Independent candidate Robert F. Kennedy, with a subset of coordinated accounts promoting him as a serious contender in the U.S. Presidential Election.
-Coordinated users also concentrate on the Democratic Primary race in Westchester County (labeled as ``bowman-lattimer'' in the figure), where the most representative tweets endorse candidate Lattimer.
-This discussion appears to be framed around the anti-Israel stance of the incumbent, Bowman.
-The remaining topics revolve around polarizing issues such as COVID-19 vaccines, U.S. border security, and various scandals, including the Epstein files and the second son of Joe Biden (Hunter Biden).
+The most prevalent topic---and one that differs significantly from those shared by the organic group---focuses on Independent candidate Robert F. Kennedy (RFK), with a subset of coordinated accounts actively promoting his candidacy in the U.S. Presidential Election.
+Coordinated users also concentrate on the Democratic Primary race in Westchester County (labeled as ``bowman-lattimer'' in Figure~\ref{fig:twitter-topic-analysis}), where the most representative tweets endorse candidate Lattimer.
+This discussion appears to be framed around the anti-Israel stance of the incumbent, Rep. Jamaal Bowman.
+The remaining topics revolve around polarizing issues such as COVID-19 vaccines, U.S. border security, and various scandals, including the Epstein files and Hunter Biden.
 Also, these users discuss perceived opposition within the Black community to President Biden, critiques of the student loan forgiveness policy, and concerns over the Biden administration's sale of oil reserves.
-No conspiracy theories were detected among the coordinated users, and only a minimal amount of QAnon-related content was found within the organic group.
-The most frequent keyword, ``qanon'', appeared just five times.
+It should be noted that the most representative tweets for each topic (as identified by BERTopic) were manually reviewed by three authors of this paper, who found no evidence of conspiratorial content (see Table \ref{tab:topics_tweets} in the Appendix).
+The most frequent QAnon-related keyword, “qanon,” appeared only five times.

 \textbf{Facebook:} We identify 16 coordinated users in the Facebook discourse.
 As shown in Figure~\ref{fig:facebook-topic-analysis}, most topics promoted by these users are left-leaning.
-A manual inspection reveals that all 16 accounts are associated with The Young Turks network\footnote{https://en.wikipedia.org/wiki/The\_Young\_Turks}, which MBFC classifies as left-leaning\footnote{https://mediabiasfactcheck.com/the-young-turks/}.
+A manual inspection reveals that all 16 accounts are associated with The Young Turks network\footnote{en.wikipedia.org/wiki/The\_Young\_Turks}, which MBFC classifies as left-leaning\footnote{mediabiasfactcheck.com/the-young-turks/}.
 Apart from a news item quoting a GOP representative accusing Biden of using ``supplements'' (i.e., ``jacked-up Biden''), we found no trace of misleading, conspiratorial, or inflammatory content.